-(3) At the time of filing the application the applicant shall furnish a bond to the people of the state in the sum of ten thousand dollars, conditioned upon the faithful accounting of all money collected upon accounts entrusted to such person engaged in debt management, and their employees and agents.
+(3) At the time of filing the application, the applicant shall furnish a bond to the people of the state in the sum of ten thousand dollars, conditioned upon the faithful accounting of all money collected upon accounts entrusted to such person engaged in debt management, and the person's employees and agents.
 The aggregate liability of the surety to all claimants doing business with the office for which the bond is filed shall in no event exceed the amount of such bond.
 The bond or bonds shall be approved by the secretary and filed in the office of the Secretary of State.
-No person, firm, limited liability company, or corporation shall engage in the business of debt management until a good and sufficient bond is filed in accordance with the provisions of sections 69-1201 to 69-1217.
+No person, firm, limited liability company, or corporation shall engage in the business of debt management until a good and sufficient bond is filed in accordance with sections 69-1201 to 69-1217.

-The license issued under sections 69-1201 to 69-1217 shall expire on December 31 next following its issuance unless sooner surrendered, revoked, or suspended, but may be renewed as provided in such sections.
+(5) The license issued under sections 69-1201 to 69-1217 shall expire on December 31 next following its issuance unless sooner surrendered, revoked, or suspended, but may be renewed as provided in such sections.

-Laws 1967, c.
+- Laws 1967, c.
 377, § 4, p.
 1180;

 - Laws 1982, LB 928, § 50;

 - Laws 1983, LB 447, § 83;

 - Laws 1993, LB 121, § 411;

-- Laws 1997, LB 752, § 155.
+- Laws 1997, LB 752, § 155;